-You can also copy above code in notepad file and can upload it to your hosting using ftp or control panel.
-The above code will save your backup data in backup folder which you have created and will save it according to date in zip format.
+You can also copy the above code in a notepad file and upload it to your hosting using FTP or a control panel.
+The above code will save your backup data in a backup folder that you have created and will save it according to the date in zip format.

-At place of “yourblog.com” enter your domain name.
-You can also take full backup of every website in your hosting account by using below modified script.
+In place of “yourblog.com” enter your domain name.
+You can also take a full backup of every website in your hosting account by using the below-modified script.

 # Backup Script by Tech2Blog.com

 Use the above script only if you have unlimited web space in your hosting account.
 Some of the good hosting providers that give unlimited space are Interserver, Bluehost, and HostGator.